awaken1ng/bd-linestickers/README.md

 Using a file archiver of your choice, open the zip file, find the sticker with the lowest ID, that will be the first sticker ID

-*Note: assuming length is 40, if the zip file doesn't contain 83 files (40 stickers, 40 thumbnails, 2 category icons, 1 metadata file), set the length accordingly*
+*Note: assuming sticker count is 40, if the zip file doesn't contain 83 files (40 stickers, 40 thumbnails, 2 category icons, 1 metadata file), set the sticker count accordingly*